 Improving access to musculoskeletal trauma care in Malawi

 We are working in collaboration with Beit Cure Hospital, Queen Elizabeth Central Hospital, Kamuzu Central Hospital, the AO Alliance Foundation, and the Malawian Ministry of Health on a variety of projects aimed at improving access to musculoskeletal trauma care in Malawi, particularly for the rural poor.
-We are examining risk factors for delayed presentation to hospital, health system navigation by patients with femoral fractures, the financial impact of injury on patients with femur fracture as well as the cost effectiveness of treatment (in collaboration with UCSF IGOT), and the capacity to manage musculoskeletal trauma in the public hospitals.
+We are examining risk factors for delayed presentation to hospital, health system navigation by patients with femoral fractures, the financial impact of injury on patients with femur fracture as well as the cost effectiveness of treatment, and the capacity to manage musculoskeletal trauma in the public hospitals.

 Low-cost negative pressure wound therapy in Cameroon